|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Light, fine-textured and flavorful, it takes only minutes to mix and get into the oven.
-It can be served while still warm and no frosting is needed, but an optional glaze recipe is given below.
+Moroccan cakes (meskouta) come in many flavors, and this Moroccan lemon cake is wonderfully light, fine-textured, and flavorful.
+This recipe takes only minutes to mix and get into the oven.
+It can be served while still warm and no frosting is needed, or you can add the quick glaze.

 One-half of a large lemon should yield the small amount of fresh lemon juice called for in the recipe, but you can add more lemon juice if you like tarter flavor.

 For the Cake:

-1 1/2 cups sugar
+1 1/2 cups granulated sugar

 1/2 cup vegetable oil

 2 cups all-purpose flour

 4 teaspoons baking powder

-1/2 teaspoon salt
+1/2 teaspoon fine salt

 1/2 cup milk

 2 tablespoons fresh lemon juice

 2 tablespoons lemon zest

-1 teaspoon vanilla
+1 teaspoon vanilla extract

 For the Glaze:

 1 cup confectioners' sugar

-1 to 2 tablespoons lemon juice
+1 to 2 tablespoons fresh lemon juice

 In a large bowl with an electric mixer or by hand, beat together the eggs and sugar until thick.
 Gradually beat in the oil until smooth.

 Pour the batter into the prepared pan.
-Bake for about 40 minutes, or until the cake tests done.

 Loosen the cake from the sides of the pan with a butter knife or spatula, then turn out the cake onto the rack to finish cooling.

-Make the Optional Glaze
+Make the Glaze